 Please Lord, find the parents who

 Will do a special job for You.
+They will not realize right away

 The leading role they're asked to play